-The items in the Council Balance Sheet as at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council Balance Sheet as at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Property, Plant and Equipment - assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance on them.
+- Property, Plant and Equipment assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance on them.
 If the useful life of assets is reduced then depreciation will increase and the carrying amount of the asset on the Balance Sheet will fall.
-As at 31 March 2019, the value of Property, Plant and Equipment held on the Balance Sheet is £462.714m.
-Pensions Liability - estimation of the net liability in relation to the Merseyside Pension Fund depends on a number of complex judgements determined by the Funds appointed actuaries.
+As at 31 March 2020, the value of Property, Plant and Equipment held on the Balance Sheet is £479.139m. - The outbreak of Covid-19 has impacted global financial markets and as at the valuation date, less weight can be attached to previous market evidence to inform opinions of the value of Property, Plant and Equipment and Investment Properties.
+There is an unprecedented set of circumstances on which to base a judgement.
+Valuations are therefore reported on the basis of 'material valuation uncertainty' as per the RICS Red Book Global.
+Consequently, less certainty and a higher degree of caution should be attached to the valuation.
+At the current time, it is not possible to accurately predict the longevity and severity of the impact of Covid-19 on the economy. - Pensions Liability estimation of the net liability in relation to the Merseyside Pension Fund depends on a number of complex judgements determined by the Funds appointed actuaries.
 Changes in these assumptions can have a significant impact on the net liability.
-As at 31 March 2019, the total pension liability, including Teachers Pensions is £366.018m, however a 0.1% increase in the assumed discount rate would reduce the pension liability by £19.999m, and a 1 year increase in assumed life expectancy would increase the liability by £23.155m.
+As at 31 March 2020, the total pension liability, including Teachers Pensions is £339.296m, however a 0.1% increase in the assumed discount rate would reduce the pension liability by £16.901m, and a 1 year increase in assumed life expectancy would increase the liability by £29.561m.
+The Council's net pension liability included in the Balance Sheet and disclosed at Note 41, includes an estimate of the total value of the Council's share of the Merseyside Pension Fund investment assets.
+The valuation of the Fund's property investments has been impacted by COVID-19 and reported on the basis of 'material valuation uncertainty' as per the RICS Red Book Global.
+Consequently, less certainty and a higher degree of caution should be attached to the Council's share of these Pension Fund assets.
+The Council's actuary has estimated that the value of the Council's share of these property investment assets as at 31 March 2020 was £76.198m.